-Topics in Emergency Medicine is organized by Northwest Seminars and will be held during Feb 12 - 15, 2018 at Hyatt Regency Grand Cypress, Orlando, Florida, United States of America.
+Topics in Emergency Medicine is organized by Northwest Seminars and will be held from Feb 18 - 21, 2019 at Hyatt Regency Grand Cypress, Orlando, Florida, United States of America.

 The practitioner of emergency medicine must possess evidence-based scientific background for competent clinical practice; maintain state-of-the-art knowledge of the specialty and all additional related disciplines; maintain an up-to-the-minute armamentarium of knowledge and skills for the selection and use of complex equipment, pharmacological agents, and procedures; manage self and colleagues to function toward common goals in providing consistent care in all settings in which emergency care is provided; serve as an expert in matters involving quality, safe and equitable health care delivery and support of other service providers, departments, institutions, and organizations dependent upon professional expertise.